physar/ros2_pal_camera_node/README.md

 $ sudo apt install python3-colcon-common-extensions
 ```
 * [PAL USB SDK](https://dreamvu.com/sofware/) - Tested with SDK v1.2 for Ubuntu 20.04 (15 May 2021)
+> After unzipping the SDK, remember this directory location as SDK_DIR for the script that has to be executed during the Build
 * Calibration package for the DreamVU camera with your serial number (contact DreamVU support for this package).

 ## Build the package